programminghistorian/ph-submissions/en/drafts/originals/text-mining-youtube-comments.md

 Next, create a master directory titled `ytdt_data` and save each of these folders inside.
 You will be using the `ytdt_data` folder in the code below.

+### Sample Dataset

+For following along with this lesson, you may prefer to simply [download the sample dataset](https://github.com/programminghistorian/ph-submissions/blob/gh-pages/assets/text-mining-youtube-comments/ytdt_data.zip) and focus on the analysis stage.
+In this case, you can skip the next two sections and go directly to [Setting Up your Coding Environment](#Set-Up-your-Coding-Environment).

+This sample dataset was gathered using YouTube Data Tools; you can download the data yourself using YouTube Data Tools and inputting the same video IDs, but please note the data will likely differ based on when you capture the data.
+In addition, user information was pseudonymized in this lesson's [sample dataset]((https://github.com/programminghistorian/ph-submissions/blob/gh-pages/assets/text-mining-youtube-comments/ytdt_data.zip)).

+We created our sample dataset by inputting six video IDs that resulted from our YouTube search for 'black lives matter george floyd.'
+Our initial search returned numerous videos, some with a lot of comments and some with very few, some by traditional, offline news sources and some by online-only creators.

+Ultimately, we focused our final selection on those videos that were created by a mix of established news sources (e.g., NBC News) and political commentators (e.g., Ben Shapiro).
+To ensure relativity in parity in the number of comments across left-leaning and right-leaning sources, we further pared down our dataset to five channels:  NBC News, New York Post, Fox News, the Daily Wire, and Ben Shapiro.

+There are more right-leaning channels in the sample dataset because, on balance, there were fewer comments available on the right-leaning channel videos.
+Limiting the left-leaning videos to one channel (NBC News) allowed us to create a dataset with a relatively equal number of comments for right and left-leaning channels.
+Curating for comment number parity is a best practice for Wordfish modeling, as described in more detail in the [Modeling](#Modeling) section below.

 ## Set Up your Coding Environment

 ### Install R and RStudio